faz-crypto/ust_project-semicon/README.md

 npx -y @modelcontextprotocol/inspector python mcp_server.py
 ```
 1. once mcp server opens go to tools --> list tools
-2. choose the shape and enter the dimensions and run
+2. choose the shape, enter the dimensions and run
-3. A step file and svg fiel is generated if successful.
+3. A step file and svg file is generated if successful.
-4. these file can files can be further cross checked with tool like mcponlineserver.com
+4. These  files can be further cvisually viewed  with tool like 3dvieweroline.com